serialphotog/csv2gpx/Readme.md

+# Deprecation Notice

+This project is extremely old and, frankly, extremely flawed.
+I'm not going to be updating this, but I did create a much better tool that I recommend you use instead: [GPX Tools](https://github.com/serialphotog/GPX-Tools).

 # csv2gpx

-**DEPRECATED:** This project is extremely old and, frankly, extremely flawed.
-I'm not going to be updating this, but I did create a much better tool that I recommend you use instead: [GPX Tools](https://github.com/serialphotog/GPX-Tools).

 This is a super simple command line utility to fulfil an extremely niche usecase I had.